 The magic of Threa can be controlled purely with one's mind.
 It requires strong focus and grand willpower to bend the magical energies of the world, nothing more.
 Threa's peoples are unaware of this for the most part.
 Further, many accredit their own magical abilities to the doings and blessings of entities bigger than themselves, such as gods or spirits.
 Naturally, this is nonsense.
-Beings that possess the gift to control zizik are simply lucky.
+Beings that possess the gift to control zizik were simply lucky.
 Yet, the experience of grasping the ethereal, of touching the untouchable, and wielding it to affect your surroundings is easy to mistake for divine work.
 It is too fantastical to explain it any other way, unless you are of too low intellect to question it in the first place.

 Many schools of thought regarding magic have cropped up all over Threa, each with their own explanation for the works and wonders of zizik.
 Many base it on religion, some on arcane languages of power, and others still are at least somewhat close to the truth.
 All of them put their own spin on it – their own falsehood – and believe it so strongly that it actually helps them cast spells.
 Indeed, gestures, words, chants, and rituals, they all assist in sorcery and wizardry, despite being unnecessary technically.
 The more radical teachings consider it offensive to their holy entities to use magic without adherence to the dogmas, even if they are aware that a mage could manipulate magic without saying a single word while standing absolutely still.